acosgames/acosgames.github.io/docs/development.md

 #### rank & score

-`rank` is set by you to determine who is in 1st, 2nd, 3rd, ..., nth place.
-On gameover, the system will update the player ratings based on this value.
+`rank` is set by you to determine who is in 1st, 2nd, 3rd, ..., nth place for the room.
+On gameover, the system will update the global player ratings based on this value.
+Lower is better.

-`score` is set by your to determine how many points the users have earned.
-This has no purpose, unless rank is removed, scores are used to calculate new player ratings.
+`score` is set by you to determine how many points the users have earned.
+This has no purpose unless rank is removed, where scores will then be used to calculate new player ratings.
+Higher is better.

 #### name